BenAAndrew/Python-Image-Fetcher/README.md

 ```
 pip install image-fetcher
 ```
-Also visit https://chromedriver.chromium.org/downloads to download the correct driver for your version of chrome and save to the same directory as your project (naming it chromedriver.exe)
+Also visit https://chromedriver.chromium.org/downloads to download the correct driver for your version of chrome and save to the same directory as your project (naming it chromedriver.exe) or specify it's path using the <b>chromedriver_path</b> optional param
 (Other browser support coming soon!)

 # Multi-Thread Examples